Tolowa: Language

 They have traditionally spoken Taa-laa-wa Dee-ni' Wee-ya' (Tolowa Dee-ni' Language), the Tolowa language, one of the Athabaskan languages.

 At the Siletz Reservation in central Oregon, tribes speaking 10 distinct languages were brought together in the mid-19th century.
 In the early 21st century, the remaining native language spoken is known as Siletz Dee-ni, related to Tolowa, although many of the original tribes spoke Salish languages.

 In 2007, in coordination with the Living Tongues Institute for Endangered Languages, the Confederated Tribes of Siletz Indians produced a "talking dictionary" in this language to aid in preservation and teaching.
 Alfred "Bud" Lane, among the last fluent native speakers of Siletz Dee-ni on the reservation, has recorded 14,000 words of the language in this effort.

 Culture

 The Tolowa organized their subsistence around the plentiful riverine and marine resources and acorns (san-chvn).
 Their society was not formally stratified, but considerable emphasis was put on personal wealth.

 Tolowa villages were organized around a headman and usually consisted of related men, in a patrilineal kinship system, where inheritance and status passed through the male line.
 The men married women in neighboring tribes.
 The brides were usually related (sisters), in order for the wealth to remain in the paternal families.

-Ethnobotany

-They apply a poultice of the chewed leaves of Viola adunca to sore eyes.